 The Adidas NEO Court Adapt sneakers not only radiate the significant influence from the Stan Smith, but it also took hints from several models as well in terms of style.

 One of the features that would never be left out is the Three Stripes branding which is somewhat pulled out from the accents of shoes under the ZX franchise.
-Those three short diagonal lines on the lateral and medial side of the kicks break continuous sleekness of the knit upper.
-According to some users, those details also make the flat-to-the ground sneaker a bit sporty-looking but with a dash of class.
+Those three short diagonal lines on the lateral and medial side of the kicks break the continuous sleekness of the knit upper.
+According to some users, those details also make the flat-to-the-ground sneaker a bit sporty-looking but with a dash of class.